-During the course of CT and MRI studies, intravenous (IV) contrast media may be used to enhance visualization of vascular structures and provide important information about neurologic anatomy.
-It is possible the child may experience an allergic reaction to IV contrast or subcutaneous fluid leakage (extravasation) during administration of IV contrast.
-IV contrast administration also includes the risk of contrast-induced nephrotoxicity (CIN) (Basu, 2014; Zo'o, et al. 2011).
+During the course of CT studies, intravenous (IV) contrast media may be used to enhance visualization of vascular structures and provide important information about neurologic anatomy.
+It is possible a child may experience an allergic reaction to IV contrast or subcutaneous fluid leakage (extravasation) during administration of IV contrast.
+IV contrast administration also includes the risk of contrast-induced nephrotoxicity (CIN) (Medscape Drugs and Diseases, 2014;

+Zo'o, et al. 2011).
 Children with poor kidney function are at greater risk for developing CIN and, in rare cases, will develop renal failure requiring dialysis.